 Interested?
 Here are a couple of DIY olive oil hair mask recipes to try out tonight.
-They're all super easy, take little time and will provide long-lasting results.
+They're all super easy, applying the masks take little time and will provide long-lasting results.

 Olive Oil Hair Mask

 One type of hair mask is just purely olive oil.
-"If treating your entire head, massage about ¼ cup of olive oil into your hair (including the scalp if you have dry scalp) and leave in a shower cap for 15 minutes," says Batra.
-Shampoo thoroughly to get rid of excess oil.
+"If treating your entire head, massage about ¼ cup of olive oil into your hair (including the scalp if you have dry scalp) and cover your hair with a shower cap for 15 minutes," says Batra.
+Shampoo and rinse your hair thoroughly so you're not left with oily hair.
 You can repeat once a week or less, depending on whether you have drier or thicker hair that may require extra moisturizing, she says.

 Related: Should You Eat Collagen?